ubiqsecurity/ubiq-dotnet/README.md

 }
 ```

-### Other FFS models to explore

 Additional information on how to use these FFS models in your own applications is available by contacting
 Ubiq.
-You may also view the sample application [CoreConsoleFpe/Program.cs][fpesample] source code.
+You may also view some use-cases implemented in the unit test [UbiqFpeEncryptDecryptTests.cs]
+and the sample application [CoreConsoleFpe/Program.cs][efpesample] source code.

 [dashboard]:https://dashboard.ubiqsecurity.com/